“Did I ever tell you the definition of insanity”

 Insanity is Dota 2.

 Dota 2 is an obsession.
 An addiction.
 You crave it, you fiend for it.
 It’ll hurt you, make fun of you, demotivate you, lower your self-worth, abuse you, block you, abandon you, mute you.
-But you’ll come back the very next day when you told yourself “I’ve had enough of this sh*t!”
-Its almost like a guilty pleasure, like that Britney Spears song you always had on your iPod that you keep listening to on loop.
+But you’ll come back the very next day when you’ve told yourself “I’ve had enough of this sh*t!”
+Its almost like a guilty pleasure, like that Britney Spears song you always had on your iPod.
 Us humans are funny beings.
 We want what we can’t have.
-We want to be accepted where there is no room whatsoever for us.
+We want to be accepted where there is no room for us.
 And that is the pure essence of Dota 2.
 It’ll chew you up and kick you out if you try to touch it.
 But that’ll just bring you back, wanting more, more and more.

 For the sake of this being a ‘review’, I’ll introduce you to the game formally.
 DotA (Defence of the Ancients), a mere mod map to Blizzard’s Warcraft 3, developed by hobbyist “IceFrog” almost a decade back, managed to get gazillions of players hooked on, eventually springing up a genre entirely new to the world of competitive gaming, called MOBA, standing for Multiplayer Online Battle Arena.
 To this day, the original DotA is played by thousands.
 And MOBA as a genre is now populated by countless other standalone games like League of Legends or Heroes of Newerth.
 This is the influence that a mere map mod had in the video gaming world.
 Its spectacular!